Guardrailed Uplift Targeting: A Causal Optimization Playbook for Marketing Strategy: Introduction

 Customer engagement initiatives, including promotions, discounts, and retention campaigns, represent significant investments for e-commerce businesses.
 However, without proper targeting mechanisms, these investments may fail to achieve desired returns or even negatively impact customer behavior \cite{berger2018, bauer2019}.
 Previous research has demonstrated that targeting customers based solely on propensity scores can be counterproductive, particularly in retention scenarios where high-risk customers may respond negatively to interventions \cite{ascarza2018}.

 The emergence of causal machine learning has enabled more sophisticated approaches to treatment effect estimation.
 Uplift modeling techniques, including meta-learners and forest-based estimators, provide methods for estimating individual treatment effects \cite{kunzel2019, wager2018}.
-However, translating these estimates into actionable targeting strategies that respect business constraints remains challenging.
+Recent work has demonstrated the value of combining uplift modeling with optimization frameworks in e-commerce settings, including knapsack formulations for promotion personalization \cite{albert2022} and retrospective uplift modeling within ROI constraints \cite{goldenberg2020}.
+Extensions to multiple treatments with explicit cost optimization have further advanced practical applicability \cite{zhao2019}.
+However, translating these estimates into actionable targeting strategies that systematically respect diverse business constraints remains challenging.

 This paper addresses this gap by introducing a comprehensive framework that combines uplift modeling with constrained optimization.
 Our approach enables marketers to identify optimal customer segments for targeting while adhering to practical business constraints such as budget limitations, revenue protection, and customer experience metrics.
 The framework provides a systematic methodology for converting causal estimates into executable marketing strategies.